flynn/flynn/source/docs/roadmap.html.md

 After Flynn is ready for production, development will focus on appliances for major open source databases, operator tooling, log aggregation, user ACLs, and diagnostic tools.

 ## Later

 Lots of other new features are coming, too.
 Log aggregation, metrics, faster builds, multi datacenter support, and more.

-Flynn is so modular that it isnt even tied to Linux or containers.
-Eventually you'll be able to run Flynn on other operating systems and use it to manage VMs and other types of jobs
+Flynn is so modular that it isn't even tied to Linux or containers.
+Eventually you'll be able to run Flynn on other operating systems and use it to manage VMs and other types of jobs.

-You will forget how many different tools they had to use before Flynn.
+You will forget how many different tools you had to use before Flynn.